jpype-project/jpype/doc/userguide.rst

 collector.

-Typically example, Python is creating a bunch a handles to Java memory for a period of time but they are in a stucture with a reference loop internal to Python.
+Typically example, Python is creating a bunch a handles to Java memory for a period of time but they are in a structure with a reference loop internal to Python.
 The structures and handles are small so Python doesn't see an issue, but each of those handles is holding 1M of memory in Java space.
-As the heap fills up Java begans garbage collecting, but the resources can't be freed because Python hasn't cleanup up these structures.
-The reverse occures if a proxy has any large NumPy arrays.
+As the heap fills up Java begins garbage collecting, but the resources can't be freed because Python hasn't cleanup up these structures.
+The reverse occurs if a proxy has any large NumPy arrays.
 Java doesn't see a problem as it has plenty of space to work in but Python is running its gc like mad trying to free up space to work.